umberware/the-way/the-way/readme.md

 With this code above the **UserRest** and the **HeroRest** will be injected in the context.

+# TheWayApplication
+When you want to use this library is mandatory to extends the **TheWayApplication** and decorate your main class with **@Application()**.
+When every is loaded, will be called the method **start(): void** of the TheWayApplication class, you can overridden this method as you want.

+    import { TheWayApplication, Application } from '@nihasoft/the-way';
+    ...

+    @Application()
+    export class Main extends TheWayApplication {
+        ...
+    }

+# Application Decorators
+Rembember: when you want to use a class with the decorator **YOU MUST** "Inject" that class into the main class decorated with **@Application**.

 ## @Application
 This is necessary to the core knows when the application is fully loaded.
-When is passed inside of the main class decorated with **@Application** a class of type HttpService or an extension of that, the library will enable the `Rest Decoratos` and will start an **express** server.
-Besides that you can pass anothers classes inside of **@Application**.
-For more information about the **HttpService** see the section of this theme.

-##### Example:
+With this decorator you can customize some behavior of this library with the **custom** property passing to the array the classes that you want do overriden, like **SecurityService** and **ServerConfiguration**.
+Also, this decorator will **Automatically** build all the classes decorated with some library decorator and imported in the Main class and the Main class decorated with @Application.
+You can pass the property **automatic** = false to disable this behaviour.
+By default this parameter is true.
+When automatic is false, the library will build the classes when the classe decorated with **@Application** is created.

+##### The main class with the default behavior:

+    import { TheWayApplication, Application } from '@nihasoft/the-way';
     ...

-    import { HttpService, Application, Inject } from '@nihasoft/the-way'
+    @Application()
+    export class Main extends TheWayApplication {
         ...
+    }
+The code above will enable all the The Way features to be used with the **default** implementation.
+Also, if server.enabled(in the application.properties.yml) the Rest decorators and the HttpServer will be enable too.

+##### The main class with a custom implementation of the ServerConfiguration

-    import { CustomSecurityService } from './service/custom-security.service';
+    import { Application, Inject } from '@nihasoft/the-way'
     ...
-    @Application(
-        HttpService,
-        CustomSecurityService
-    )
-    export class Main {
+    import { CustomServerConfiguration } from './configuration/custom-server.configuration';
     ...
+    @Application({
+        custom: [
+            CustomServerConfiguration
+        ]
+    })
+    export class Main extends TheWayApplication {
+    ...
     }

+The code above will enable all the The Way features.
+But the **ServerConfiguration** default implementation will be overriden with the **CustomServerConfiguration** implementation.

+##### The main class with a custom implementation of the ServerConfiguration and MANUAL building

+    import { Application, Inject } from '@nihasoft/the-way'
+    ...
+    import { CustomServerConfiguration } from './configuration/custom-server.configuration';
+    ...
+    @Application({
+        custom: [
+            CustomServerConfiguration
+        ],
+        automatic: false
+    })
+    export class Main extends TheWayApplication {
+    ...
+    }

+    ...
+    new Main();
+The code above will enable all the The Way features.
+But the **ServerConfiguration** default implementation will be overriden with the **CustomServerConfiguration** implementation.
+Also, the **USER** must execute a **NEW to run the application**.

 ## @Inject
 When you want to **Inject** some class into your class this decorator do it for you.
 If exists a instance of the wanted class will be injected this instance or if doesn't exists, so will be created a new instance and injected.